javierarce/aire-madrid/README.md

 ### TODO

-- [ ] Add a global quality score for a station
+- [ ] Improve this README

 ### DONE

+- [x] Add a global quality score for a station
 - [x] Add pollutants scoring
 - [x] Find a better name than 'magnitude'
 - [x] Return data in the form of an array